Major Requirements

 • SOCY 235: Sociological Perspectives on Globalization

-You must take up to six electives from the Thematic Electives index.
-When selecting among their electives, you may choose to focus on certain themes such as: Culture, Place, and Identity; Development, Health, and the Environment; Global Governance, Human Rights, and Civil Society.
+You must take 18 credits of thematic electives.
+When selecting electives, you may choose to focus on certain themes such as: Culture, Place, and Identity; Development, Health, and the Environment; Global Governance, Human Rights, and Civil Society.

 These themes are simply an organizational tool to focus your elective selection upon certain areas within the wide-ranging interdisciplinary study of Global Studies, they will not appear on your diploma or transcript.
 You are encouraged to highlight the specific focus of your work in your resume, personal statements, and in future interviews.

-Of the nine courses required of Tier II and Tier III (at least three Foundational Electives and up to six Thematic Electives) selected by each student: (a) no more than four may be from the same department, (b) at least three must be upper-level
+Of the 27 credits from elective courses (9 from foundational and 18 from thematic electives): (a) no more than 12 may be from the same department, (b) at least 9 must be upper-level

 GEP + 2: Students must take two semesters of language study in addition to fulfillment of the UMBC GEP requirement.
 If courses are taken within the same language that met the GEP requirement, they must be beyond the 201 level.
 If courses are taken in a different language, they can be at any level.